4 min read

-Kidney stones can be something as simple as a condition your veterinarian watches to see if they deteriorate, or if the stones could be something quite serious causing your dog to be very ill.
-If your dog has kidney stones that block the passage of urine out of your dog's body, he could potentially be in a life-threatening condition and must be treated immediately.
+Kidney stones can be something as simple as a condition your veterinarian watches to see if they deteriorate, or may be something quite serious causing your dog to be very ill.
+If your four-legged buddy has kidney stones that block the passage of urine out of their body, they could potentially face a life-threatening situation and must be treated immediately.
 Typically, with kidney stones, however, you will know there is a problem before your dog gets to that point.
 If you have ever had kidney stones, known someone who has had kidney stones, or have a pet who has kidney stones, you probably understand how scary this condition can be.
 Moreover, you would probably like to prevent it from happening in the future.

 Sometimes understanding how to prevent a condition from happening requires you to understand exactly how the body works and what causes the condition to occur.
 Dogs are built the same, but their bodies may function slightly differently by breed.
 Some breeds are susceptible to different kinds of kidney stones that other breeds do not often get.
-Educate yourself on your dog's breed as well as the health conditions your dog could face simply by being that breed.
-As it relates to kidney stones, educate yourself through your veterinarian on which kind of kidney stone you may need to be concerned with based on the breed of dog you have.
+Educate yourself on your canine's lineage as well as the health conditions your four-legger could face simply by being that type of dog.
+As it relates to kidney stones, educate yourself through your veterinarian on which kind of kidney stone you may need to be concerned with.

-Kidney stones are crystals that form around the urine in the kidneys.
+Kidney stones are crystals that form in the urine in the kidneys.
 Often, depending on breed and condition, these stones could be made of different types of minerals.
-Also, understand the diet you give your dog to treat potential kidney stones may not be the diet you give your dog in the future to prevent kidney stones from reoccurring.
-If you suspect your dog has kidney stones, talk to your veterinarian right away to not only treat your dog but also to educate yourself on what to expect in the future and how to prevent your specific breed from suffering kidney stones again.
+Also, understand the diet you give your dog to treat potential kidney stones may not be the diet you give your dog in the future to prevent the illness from reoccurring.
+If you suspect your dog has kidney stones, talk to your veterinarian right away to not only treat your dog but also to educate yourself on what to expect in the future and how to prevent your pooch from suffering kidney stones again.

 Kidney stones can potentially cause serious health issues for your dog, and treating the stones and related complications can be quite expensive.
 Some dogs who suffer kidney stones and have a blockage will require emergency surgery.
 Emergency surgery, of course, will involve an emergency veterinary hospital and the costs that will occur as a result of that visit and potential surgery.
 Managing kidney stones that exist but are not of a size to cause an issue with blockage can also be quite expensive, with special veterinarian-prescribed dietary restrictions and foods.

 Preventing kidney stones is quite a bit less expensive than treating stones.
 And prevention is relatively easy to do.
 Ensure your dog has a high-quality diet and access to fresh water every day.
-Know your dog as well as your dog's breed, and you can prevent all kinds of diseases including kidney stones from developing in your dog.
+Know your dog as well as your dog's breed, and be aware of the health conditions they may be susceptible to.
 You may be able to supplement your dog's diet with treats they enjoy such as fresh cranberries in their food bowl or probiotics in the form of yogurt or even powder mixed into a nice frozen treat.
-Kidney stone prevention can be fun for your dog and easy for you to do.
+Kidney stone prevention can be enjoyable for your dog and easy for you to do.